Towards Weakly Supervised Text-to-Audio Grounding

 During inference, audio pooling and text pooling are not required.
 We use the max margin ranking loss~\cite{karpathy2014deep} for training.
 For a minibatch with a batch size $B$, the loss encourages the similarities of positive audio-caption pairs to be higher than any negative pairs by at least the margin $m$:

 where $\mathrm{s}_{\mathrm{cs}}(i, j)$ denotes the similarity between $i$-th audio clip and $j$-th sentence.

-It should be noted that in our previous work~\cite{xu2023investigating}, the model calculates frame-word similarities.
-During inference, the frame-phrase similarities are obtained via another text pooling on frame-word ones.
-Compared with that framework, our new sentence-level WSTAG framework directly calculates frame-phrase similarities during training.
-Text pooling is no longer needed during inference.
-It is more comparable to other frameworks since all other frameworks calculate frame-phrase similarities.
-Therefore, we adopt the new framework in this paper.
+In the previous sentence-level WSTAG framework~\cite{xu2023investigating}, the model calculates frame-word similarities.
+During inference, the frame-phrase similarities are obtained via another text pooling.
+Our new sentence-level WSTAG framework directly calculates frame-phrase similarities so text pooling is no longer needed during inference.
+It is more aligned with other methods since all other methods calculate frame-phrase similarities.